 Refund Of Charges For Students Who Withdraw

 All students withdrawing from NNU must complete the "Request for Withdrawal from School" form available from the Center for Academic Success and Advising.
+All withdrawals are subject to a $100 withdrawal fee, if the withdrawal occurs after the add/drop date of the semester.

 Exceptions to the refund schedule listed below will be considered for cases of medical or other hardship on a case-by-case basis upon request of the student and submission of appropriate documentation.